Umbragloom/website/content/posts/tutorials/Install_Termux.md

 title: Installing Termux
 date: 2020-09-10T18:20:23-04:00
 draft: false
-description: "Quick guide on how to install, setup and customizer Termux on an Android device"
+description: "Quick guide on how to install, setup and customize Termux on an Android device"
 tags:
   - Termux